The great composer and conductor, Gustav Mahler (1860-1911), lived in or visited Vienna at various times during his life. He also died here.

 (One of many streets here named after composers)

-Pop out of the State Opera House’s east entrances and you find yourself opposite Mahlerstrasse, a street leading away down from Hotel Bristol (where Mahler once stayed) and along the edge of Vienna’s picturesque old town.
+Pop out of the State Opera House’s east entrances and you find yourself opposite Mahlerstraße, a street leading away down from Hotel Bristol (where Mahler once stayed) and along the edge of Vienna’s picturesque old town.

 You might consider the street name representative of the entirety of Austrian history.
 Created in the late 1800s, it first bore the name Maximilianstraße, after the brother of the Emperor of the time.

-Then in 1919, when Vienna began to disassociate itself from the now defunct Habsburg monarchy, the street became Mahlerstraße.
-This became Meistersingerstraße in 1938, named for a Richard Wagner opera (the Nazis at work), before reverting to Mahlerstraße in 1946 (shortly after Vienna’s “liberation” from the fascists).
+This became Meistersingerstraße in 1938, named for a Richard Wagner opera (the Nazis at work again), before reverting to Mahlerstraße in 1946 (shortly after Vienna’s “liberation” from the fascists).

 Watch this space for more Viennese connections as I come across them…